 Without treatment, HE may damage your brain cells for the rest of your life.
 This may cause problems in your mood, behavior, and the way you think.
 Severe brain damage could lead to a coma and may be life-threatening.

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-- Stool sample: A sample of your stool or bowel movement (BM) is sent to a lab for tests.
-The stool may show what germ is causing your illness.
-This helps caregivers learn what medicine is best to treat you.
+- A sample of your bowel movement is sent to a lab for tests.
+The test may show if a germ is causing your illness.

-- Artificial liver support: This uses a dialysis-like machine to clean your blood when your liver cannot.
+- Artificial liver support may be needed.
+A machine is used to clean your blood when your liver cannot.
 Chemicals and waste products are removed from your blood by a filtering machine.
-This is done by passing your blood through a special filter, then returning the blood back to you.
-Caregivers will check your vital signs often during the procedure.
-Ask your caregiver for more information about liver support for this condition.
+Your blood is passed through a filter and then returned to your body.

-- Surgery: Surgery to correct blood flow to the liver and a liver transplant may be treatment options.
-Ask your caregiver for more information about surgery as a treatment option for this condition.
+- Surgery to correct blood flow to the liver, or a liver transplant may be needed.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.